Over 13,500 members of a roof top tent Facebook group were asked why they switched from a soft shell to a hard shell roof top tent.

 24. Hard shells are easier to open and close in rain and wind.

-25. For most hard shells, you’re able to pull into more camping spots without worrying about a flip out.
+25. For most hard shells, you’re able to pull into more camping spots without worrying about a flip-out tent extension.

 For more about roof top tents, check out my posts: